SettlementCheck

 Tax calculation

-How much tax will you pay on your employment settlement?
+How much tax will you pay on an unfair dismissal settlement?

 Most employees sign the first number they receive without questioning it.
 That number is rarely the final one.